Jupiter Wellness Acquisition C - GuruFocus.com

-JUPITER, FL / ACCESSWIRE / December 1, 2022 / Jupiter Wellness Acquisition Corp.
-(Nasdaq:JWAC), a publicly traded special purpose acquisition company, announced today that the Company intends to extend the period it has to consummate its initial business combination by three months from December 8, 2022, to March 8, 2023 (the "Extension").
-The Extension is the first of up to two three-month extensions permitted under the Company's governing documents.
+JUPITER, FL / ACCESSWIRE / December 6, 2022 / Jupiter Wellness Acquisition Corp.
+(Nasdaq:JWAC), a publicly traded special purpose acquisition company, announced today that the Company has made the required $1,380,000 payment to the Trust Account and accordingly the period to consummate a business combination has been extended to March 8, 2022, subject to the right to extend for an additional 90 days.

+Previously, on October 26, 2022, JWAC announced that it had entered into a Business Combination Agreement with Chijet, Inc. and certain of its affiliated entities.

 About Jupiter Wellness Acquisition Corp.